 LISA BLEIL has been singing professionally for over 25 years.
 She attended Carnegie Mellon University where she majored in Classical Vocal Performance.
 Since then, she has worked as a vocalist in practically every facet of the music business, embracing repertoire from musical theater to rock to jazz.
 She was a featured member of WQED-TV’s Live From Studio A house band and also appeared on the nationally- televised “Rock, Rhythm and Doo-wop” and “Red, White and Rock”, performing with Frankie Avalon, Connie Francis and Frankie Valli, among others.
 Lisa currently sings with the band Cityscape.

-MARIA BECOATES-BEY, an actress and singer, has appeared in a wide range of stage and theatre productions, working with Pittsburgh City Light Opera, Pittsburgh Musical Theatre, Kunta Theater, and Pittsburgh Irish and Classical Theatre.
+MARIA BECOATES-BEY has been a multi-year favorite at the Holiday Jam.
+An actress and singer, Maria has appeared in a wide range of stage and theatre productions, working with Pittsburgh City Light Opera, Pittsburgh Musical Theatre, Kunta Theater, and Pittsburgh Irish and Classical Theatre.
 Her performances include roles in Intimate Apparel, Doubt, The Sound of Music, Jesus Christ Superstar, Hairspray, The Full Monty, Hats, Ida B. Wells, The Wiz, Dreamgirls, Little Shop of Horrors, The Goodbye Girl and many more.
 She has earned a well deserved reputation as one of Pittsburgh’s most respected female vocalists and performs regularly in the city as a featured soloist.
 Her acting talents have landed her roles in films, including The Haunting Hours and the series Banshee.
 Maria is a graduate of Point Park University’s Conservatory of Performing Arts, where she earned a degree in theatre arts with a concentration in musical theatre.